smikhalevski/doubter/README.md

 </dt>
 <dd>

-Asynchronous parsing is handled by this method.
+Asynchronous input parsing is delegated to this method.
 It has the same semantics as `_apply` but returns a `Promise`.
 You need to override this method only if you have a separate logic for async parsing.

 </dd>
 <dt>